EPA’s report on the effects of sealing Jones and Bunting roads, which was completed in October 2015:

 We set a strategy to address the issues of dust and odour from various industrial sources; these long-term solutions were about getting the right infrastructure in place.

-As part of our commitment to making Brooklyn livable, we publish annual air monitoring reports to the Brooklyn community.
+As part of our commitment to making Brooklyn liveable, we publish annual air monitoring reports to the Brooklyn community.
 Monitoring began in October 2009 and we continue to report to the community as part of our commitment – we’re over five years in and we’re not leaving until it’s fixed.

 EPA has used results from this program to flag air quality as an ongoing issue for residents and we have provided each annual report to local councils, VicRoads and industry owners in the Brooklyn Industrial Precinct.